-Single Family Rehabilitation Loan Program
+- Residential Rehabilitation Loan Program

-Home Weatherization Grants
+- Home Weatherization Grant Program

-Draft of Program Year (PY) 2018 Action Plan - The Village has prepared a draft of Program Year (PY) 2018 Action Plan, which allocates the Community Development Block Grant (CDBG) funds for the U.S. Department of Housing and Urban Development from October 1, 2018 to September 30, 2019.
-The draft document allocates funds to programs which address the national objectives for benefiting low- and moderate-income persons or households, and the objectives described in the Strategic Plan component of the Village of Mount Prospect 2015-2019 CDBG Consolidated Plan.
+The Annual Action Plan for the 2019 program year includes projects and funding allocations from October 1, 2019 to September 30, 2020.
+The plan allocates funds to programs which address the national objectives for benefiting low- and moderate-income persons or households, and the objectives described in the Strategic Plan component of the Village of Mount Prospect 2015-2019 CDBG Consolidated Plan.

-For more information about the Village’s Housing programs, contact the Community Development Department at (847) 818-5328.
+For more information, please contact the Community Development Department at (847) 818-5328.